singhj/locality-sensitive-hashing/README.md

 First, write a line format class for parsing your input data.

-Second, if you are working with a different database than Cassandra or Datastore, you will need to write a database driver; we can help with this if you need.
+Second, if you are working with a different database than Cassandra or Datastore, you will need to write a database driver; we can help with this if required.

 A command-line implementation is available in `serial.py`, which may be adapted if you will be running from the command line.
 A web-based implementation is available in `read_tweepy.py`.
 A map-reduce based implementation may be available soon, contact us for details.

-The implementation is intended to be compact; we don't store intermediate results (i.e., minhash values) in the database.
+The implementation is intended to be compact in its use of storage; we don't store intermediate results (i.e., minhash values) in the database.
 To compute the similarity of two documents, we need to programmatically compare them.
 And we do.
 You may wish to make a different trade-off, and uncomment the minhash lines in the implementation of `MatrixRow`.

 Some of the LSH parameters are embedded in the `Matrix` constructor.
-They should be factored into `settings.py`.
-Some day soon, but until then, you may want to make the changes in the constructor to suit your use case.

 Pull Requests
 -------------